thirdpin/Zephyr-CMake-Helpers/README.md

 ## Application source dir

-Zephyr finds "out of tree" dts-files in [APPLICATION_SOURCE_DIR](https://docs.zephyrproject.org/latest/develop/application/index.html#devicetree-definitions).
+Zephyr finds "out of tree" DTS-files in [APPLICATION_SOURCE_DIR](https://docs.zephyrproject.org/latest/develop/application/index.html#devicetree-definitions).
-Helpers sets this variable to your application root, but you can rewrite it by setting APPLICATION_SOURCE_DIR manually with flag `-DAPPLICATION_SOURCE_DIR`.
+Helpers sets this variable to your application root, but you can rewrite it by setting `APPLICATION_SOURCE_DIR` manually with flag `-DAPPLICATION_SOURCE_DIR`.
+`APPLICATION_SOURCE_DIR` must be an absolute path.

+You also can set `DTS_ROOT` variable manualy to change DTS root without touching application source dir. `DTS_ROOT` must be an absoulute path.

 Other arguments